Gotham Music Academy offers the following courses for all experience levels:

 On the synthesizer, students will learn how to deploy oscillators, filters and envelopes to shape sounds using subtractive synthesis.

 Beatmaker: Music Production

-As Beatmakers, students will design their own virtual drum kits, program beat loops and layer bass lines, lead synth parts and pads; then progress towards sequencing several loops to form a complete song; and advance to creating custom patches through gating, compressing & expanding, applying EQ and adding effects.
+For modern genres including pop, hip hop and EDM, this means music production on digital audio workstations (DAWs) using pad & keyboard controllers.
+Students will design virtual drum kits, program beat loops and layer bass and melody parts; progress towards sequencing loops to form a complete song; and advance to creating custom patches through gating, compressing & expanding, applying EQ and adding effects.